Building a Design System at AI Speed, with Human Taste

-I built a complete design system from scratch — tokens, typography, components, and WCAG AA compliance embedded at the foundation.
-This gave design, engineering, research, and marketing a shared language, a unified visual identity, and the infrastructure to enable on-brand 'vibe-coding'.
+Built a complete design system — tokens, typography, components, and WCAG AA compliance embedded at the foundation.
+This gave founders, design, engineering, research, and marketing a shared visual language and the infrastructure for on-brand vibe-coding.

 −30%